oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 re-establish connections in a background thread.

 A connection pool can shrink back to its minimum size ``min`` when connections opened by the pool are not used by the application.
-This frees up database resources while allowing pools to retain connections for active users.
-If connections are idle in the pool (i.e. not currently acquired by the application) and are unused for longer than the pool creation attribute ``timeout`` value, then they will be closed.
+This frees up database resources while allowing pools to retain open connections for active users.
+If there are more than ``min`` connections open, and connections are idle in the pool (i.e. not currently acquired by the application) and unused for longer than the pool creation attribute ``timeout`` value, then they will be closed.
 The check occurs every ``timeout`` interval and hence in the worst case it may take twice the ``timeout`` time to close the idle connections.
-The default ``timeout`` is 0 seconds signifying an infinite time and meaning idle connections will never be closed.
+The default ``timeout`` is *0* seconds signifying an infinite time and meaning idle connections will never be closed.

 The pool creation parameter ``max_lifetime_session`` also allows pools to shrink.
-This parameter bounds the total length of time that a connection can exist starting from the time the pool created it.
-If a connection was created ``max_lifetime_session`` or longer seconds ago, then it will be closed when it is idle in the pool.
-In the case when ``timeout`` and ``max_lifetime_session`` are both set, the connection will be terminated if either the idle timeout happens or the max lifetime setting is exceeded.
+This parameter bounds the total length of time that a connection can exist starting from the time that it was created in the pool.
+It is mostly used for defensive programming to mitigate against unforeseeable problems that may occur with connections.
+If a connection was created ``max_lifetime_session`` or longer seconds ago, then it will be a candidate for being closed.
+In the case when ``timeout`` and ``max_lifetime_session`` are both set, the connection will be terminated if either the idle timeout happens or the maximum lifetime setting is exceeded.
 Note that when using python-oracledb in Thick mode with Oracle Client libraries prior to 21c, pool shrinkage is only initiated when the pool is accessed so pools in fully dormant applications will not shrink until the application is next used.
+In Thick mode, Oracle Client libraries 12.1, or later, are needed to use ``max_lifetime_session``.

 For pools created with :ref:`external authentication <extauth>`, with :ref:`homogeneous <connpooltypes>` set to False, or when using :ref:`drcp` (in